-On April 17, 2017, the selected candidate began employment with the USF System and has and will continue to work with the USFOSD Advisory Committee to establish a foundation for program growth and overall success.
+On April 17, 2017, the selected candidate began employment with USF and has and will continue to work with the USFOSD Advisory Committee to establish a foundation for program growth and overall success.

-Terrie Daniel, Assistant Vice President Supplier Diversity
+- Terrie Daniel, Assistant Vice President Supplier Diversity

-Kevin Sneed, Senior Associate Vice President and Dean, USF Health / College of Pharmacy
+- Kevin Sneed, Senior Associate Vice President and Dean, USF Health / College of Pharmacy

 Jennifer Condon is the Associate Vice President and Controller for the University of South Florida with direct responsibility over Accounting and Reporting Services, Payroll and Tax Services, Payment Services, Purchasing Services, Student Financial Services, as well as the Supplier Diversity program.
 Ms. Condon joined the University of South Florida in 2006 as the Associate Controller for Research Financial Management and later went on to serve as Assistant Dean of Financial Services and Director of Business Operations for the University of South Florida Morsani College of Medicine.
 Prior to joining the University of South Florida, she served in several educational and business administration positions at Yale University from 1999 to 2006.
 Ms. Condon spent three years in public accounting to satisfy the experience requirement for CPA certification and in 1995, she became a Certified Public Accountant in the State of Connecticut.
 Ms. Condon received a bachelor's degree from Clarkson University with a double major in accounting and finance and a concentration in technical communication.
 She serves as co-chair of the University of South Florida Office of Supplier Diversity Advisory Committee.

-George Cotter is the Director of Purchasing Services for the University of South Florida System.
+George Cotter is the Director of Purchasing Services for the University of South Florida.
 He joined USF in 2008 as the Associate Director Purchasing Services.
 He is responsible for the University's goods and services purchasing and contracting, procurement card program and central receiving operations.
 Before joining USF, he worked in various supply chain positions for The Walt Disney Company and Hershey Foods Corporation.
 At USF, Mr. Cotter has served as procurement lead for several high profile public solicitations including for a public-private partnership to build and operate the new $140 million student housing village and the Owner Representative for Downtown Tampa Morsani College of Medicine project.
 Mr. Cotter received a bachelor's degree in Mechanical Engineering from Georgia Institute of Technology and an MBA from the University of Michigan.

 Dr. Sneed is the founding Dean of the University of South Florida College of Pharmacy and Senior Associate Vice President for USF Health.
 He is also a tenured professor, joining the University of South Florida in 2007.
 Dr. Sneed's research and clinical interests include the advanced pharmacological treatment of patients with cardio-metabolic disorders and examining health care disparities and is a national lecturer on both topics.
 He has published numerous articles in peer-reviewed journals, book chapters, abstracts, poster presentations, and has participated in multiple grant projects and clinical trials.
 Actively involved in the community, Dr. Sneed currently serves as the Co-Director of the Community Outreach and Engagement Core (CEOC) in the Center for Equal Health, a Center of Excellence granted partnership between USF Health and the Moffitt Cancer Center.
 He serves on many different Board of Directors, including the Federal USF Area Health Center (AHEC), the USF Nanomedicine Research Center and the Hillsborough County Sickle Cell Association.
 One of Dr. Sneed's recent accomplishments include the creation of an innovative community initiative known as IN-SHAPE (Inter-professional Student Health Assessment Project and Evaluation), which addressed cardiovascular disparities in African-American and Hispanic communities in Tampa, FL.
 He participates in many community endeavors on an annual basis, most notably the Florida Cancer Education Network Men's Health Forum.
 Dr. Sneed received a Bachelor of Science in Biology with a concentration in microbiology from the University of Central Florida and a Doctor of Pharmacy degree from Xavier University of Louisiana College of Pharmacy